 The shuttle will run on a continuous loop during the hours of 7:30-18:30, and attendants will be available at each shuttle stop for assistance.
 Consult the PDF Congress map for stop locations.

 Ryerson University will have a wheelchair available at the Registration in the Mattamy Centre for those who require mobility assistance to get from one place to another.
-You can also ask for assistance from anyone in a blue or red Congress t-shirt.
+You can also ask for assistance from anyone in a red or green Congress t-shirt.

 All campus buildings used for Congress have at least one accessible entrance.
 These entrances are comprised of either a level entrance or ramp access, with an automatic door.
 Accessible entrances are identified on the PDF Congress map, and will be labelled with appropriate signage.